randy-rebucas/lingkod-ph/docs/adyen-gcash-integration.md

 ## Overview

-This document outlines the implementation of Adyen GCash integration for Lingkod PH, providing automated payment processing with instant confirmation.
+This document outlines the implementation of Adyen GCash integration for LocalPro, providing automated payment processing with instant confirmation.

 ## Features Implemented